UK Terms of Service

 Money owed to Curve

 In the event you owe Curve money either for fees or transactions that you have made using Curve, or missed subscription fees, we may immediately charge such amounts to any of your payment cards.
 We reserve the right to collect the amount of your debt to Curve by using any payments received to your Account.
 We may also recover amounts you owe us through legal means, including, without limitation, through the use of a debt collection agency.

 Go Back in TimeⓇ

 This allows you to change the payment card you used to pay for certain transactions after they were made.
 Check out which transactions this is possible for in the Curve app (note that we can change this list and restrict customers from using this feature where we have a good reason to do so).
 Be aware your card issuer may charge a fee for this, which we’re not responsible for.
-Depending on your subscription tier, restrictions may apply - please read the Subscription Schedule for further details.
+Depending on your subscription tier, restrictions may apply – please read the Subscription Schedules for further details.